Claude Code v2.1.156 to v2.1.158 Major Updates

 Fixes (Major)

-A selection of fixes related to stability and usability.
+Here is a selection of fixes primarily related to stability and usability.

-- Fixed API errors caused by modification of Opus 4.8 thinking blocks (v2.1.156): A bug where thinking blocks were being modified when using Opus 4.8, leading to API errors, has been resolved.
+- Fixed API errors caused by modification of thinking blocks in Opus 4.8 (v2.1.156): A bug where thinking blocks were being modified when using Opus 4.8, leading to API errors, has been resolved.

-- Fixed crashes caused by corrupted or zero-byte images (v2.1.157): A bug where unprocessable images (zero-byte or corrupted files) attached via paste, MCP, or dialog were crashing requests instead of being replaced with text placeholders has been fixed.
+- Fixed crashes caused by corrupted or zero-byte images (v2.1.157): A bug where unprocessable images (zero-byte or corrupted files) attached via paste, MCP, or dialog would crash the request instead of becoming a text placeholder has been fixed.

-- Fixed incorrect display of sandbox/permission prompts (v2.1.157): A bug where the sandbox network permission prompt was appearing even in auto mode or bypass-permissions mode when using the desktop app, IDE extension, or SDK has been fixed.
+- Fixed incorrect display of sandbox/permission prompts (v2.1.157): A bug where sandbox network permission prompts were being displayed even in auto mode or bypass-permissions mode when using the desktop app, IDE extension, or SDK has been fixed.

-- Fixed terminal freeze on startup (v2.1.157): A bug where the terminal would freeze after approving a managed-settings security dialog on startup has been fixed.
+- Fixed terminal freeze on startup (v2.1.157): A bug where the terminal would freeze after approving a managed-settings security dialog at startup has been fixed.

 - Fixed Stop not working in IDE (v2.1.157): A bug where clicking Stop while a background sub-agent was running would not actually stop it has been fixed.